 Make sure that different camp cohorts do not mingle together.

 For younger children who require more assistance with following COVID-19 precautions, consider using smaller cohorts.

 Schedule adequate time between program activities in indoor places.
-Allow buildings to fully ventilate before the next cohort enters the space, also minimizing interactions between cohorts as they arrive and leave.
+Air-out the space before the next cohort enters, also minimizing interactions between cohorts as they arrive and leave.

 To help reduce community spread, encourage workers to only work at one job location, and participants to select a single day-camp program to attend.

 Workers and participants should minimize in-person interactions with people from outside of their immediate household, when at camp, home, or in the community.

 Make changes to camp programs: